 The other great surprise was the Northern Lights.
 We were lucky enough to see them one night, and extra lucky that it coincided with a meteor shower.
 If the Northern Lights appear during the night, the Nanuk lodge staff will come around and tap on the door of anyone who wishes to see them!

 We took this time-lapse of the Aurora while we were at Nanuk.
+A polar bear tour with the northern lights.

 This is a an important question as what you see will vary depending on when you visit.
 Currently, Nanuk Polar Bear Lodge is only open from mid August to late September, though they are considering adding an earlier trip to visit bear denning sites in early spring.
 If you want to see polar bear moms with cubs, you need to visit in August.
 But if you are more interested in seeing male polar bears sparring, then you should visit toward the end of the season.
 If you are interested in the wolves I would say that later is also better because that’s when this year’s pups are old enough to travel with the adults and your chances of seeing them are higher.
-They’ve also started offering a couple of tours that run during the middle of August that include a swim with the belugas in the Churchill River.
+They’ve also started offering a couple of polar bear tour that run during the middle of August that include a swim with the belugas in the Churchill River.
 If you ask me, I’d go on those!
 If you can see polar bears, wolves, and swim with belugas all on one trip, I’d say it has been a very successful week!

 But remember that anytime you visit Nanuk, you’ll have a wonderful stay.
+There’s nowhere I’d rather stay during a polar bear tour.